 On the next page is a picture of Christ praying in the Garden.
 No cross is mentioned or seen.

-This is also true in the new Mormon missionary handbook.
-Though page 53 mentions that the atonement included Christ’s suffering in both the Garden and on the cross, only a picture of Christ in the Garden is shown (Preach My Gospel).
+This is also true in the Mormon missionary handbook, Preach My Gospel.
+Though page 53 mentions that the atonement included Christ’s suffering in both the Garden and on the cross, only a picture of Christ in the Garden is shown.

 When it comes to the LDS doctrine of the atonement, I have noticed an interesting pattern.
 The Garden of Gethsemane is often mentioned alone, but the cross is rarely ever mentioned without it being in conjunction with Gethsemane.
 A case in point would be the McConkie quote cited in the April 2005 Ensign.
 In that article he insists that it was in Gethsemane that Christ “took upon [past tense] Himself the sins of all men…”(p.
 54).
 The cross is never mentioned.

 In April 2002, the Ensign published another article titled “Because of His Love.”
 In this piece, author Brent Top says,

 “As terrible as Christ’s suffering on the cross was, perhaps it was not as great as His suffering in Gethsemane.
 When He sweat drops of blood as He bore the weight of all sins of mankind, the great agony of the Atonement took place” (Ensign, April 2002, p.19).

 If Christ actually bore (past tense) “all” of the sins of mankind in Gethsemane, what would be left to bear on the cross?